6 paradoxes in price offering in the outdoor accommodation industry

 3. Additions paradox

 Our third paradox has to do with additions.
 Initially, your price is very competitive, which attracts attention and an increase in people entering the book flow.
 Later in the book flow, however, it turns out that there are all sorts of extras that require additional costs.
 This can lead to an increase in exit rate during the book flow.
-We know that website visitors’ frustration reaches a peak, if they complete several book steps and suddenly see additional mandatory costs.
-It can make them feel like they are being taken advantage of or that the rental property is not as advertised, leading to dissatisfaction and negative reviews, and a higher exit rate during the booking process.
-We recommend to offer all-in prices that include all additional costs.
+We know that website visitors’ frustration reaches a peak if they complete several book steps and suddenly see additional mandatory costs.
+It can make them feel like they are being taken advantage of or that the accommodation is not as advertised, leading to dissatisfaction, negative reviews, and a higher exit rate during the booking process.
+We recommend offering all-in prices that include all additional costs.

 4. Channel paradox